bgoodr/bgoodrs-CMake-Examples/README.markdown

     Linking CXX executable appextra_exe
     [100%] Built target appextra_exe

-Since we had already built the `dir11_lib` library, nothing was really rebuilt.
-Now we run the `appextra_exe` executable:
+Since we had already built the `dir11_lib` library, there was no need to rebuild it, but only a need to rebuild the dependent libraries and the executable.
+Now running the `appextra_exe` executable runs as
+expected:

     user@host:/tmp/optional_targets/build$ ./dirextra/appextra_exe
     /tmp/optional_targets/dirextra/appextra.cpp:10:appextra main begin